FISA has recently adopted Bye-Laws to Rule 99 of the Rules of Racing regarding Health of Rowers. The Bye-Law provides:

 Rowing is a sport for life that is accessible to people of all ages, genders, fitness and skill levels, and is enjoyed by participants ranging from young rowers at school through to those at universities and in the wider club community through to masters rowing.
 Rowing is an excellent way for individuals to stay active and to experience the health benefits of physical activity in an enjoyable and social environment.
 Rowing Australia (RA), its Member Associations and clubs are committed to the health and wellbeing of its participants, whilst also ensuring that the sport remains accessible and that barriers to participation in the sport are minimised.

-In accordance with the above, the Rowing Australia Board approved the below guidelines, created with the support of RA’s Member Associations, on 13 August 2015.
+In accordance with the above, the Rowing Australia Board approved the below guidelines, created with the support of RA’s Member Associations, on 13 August 2015 and reviewed on 20 July 2020.